radancyco/radancyco.github.io/uid/code-standards/index.md

 ## 5. SASS

-SASS is the preprocessor of choice for TMP developers.
+SASS is the preprocessor of choice for Radancy developers.
 All preprocessed CSS should be written in SASS to ensure the interoperability of the code.

 ### 5.1 SASS Coding Style